SebastianUA/terraform/azure/examples/network/README.md

 - `virtual_network_address_space` - The list of address spaces used by the virtual network.
 - `virtual_network_guid` - The GUID of the virtual network.
 - `virtual_network_subnet` - The virtual NetworkConfiguration ID.
+- `public_ip_id` - The ID of this Public IP.
+- `public_ip_ip_address` - The IP address value that was allocated.
+- `public_ip_fqdn` - Fully qualified domain name of the A DNS record associated with the public IP. domain_name_label must be specified to get the fqdn.
+This is the concatenation of the domain_name_label and the regionalized DNS zone

 ## Authors